vidurb/miranj-calendar/README.md

 Run `npm run production` from the root of the project.

+Run the command `php artisan migrate` to set up the database tables.

+Run the command `php artisan db:seed` to seed the database with data from HasGeek's repo.

 Add the following code to the `App\Event` and `App\Conference` classes:

 `